 Research and development costs, including internal and contract research costs, are expensed as incurred.
-Research and development expenses consist mainly of clinical trial costs, manufacturing of clinical material, toxicology and other studies, personnel costs, depreciation, license fees and funding of outside research.
+Research and development expenses consist mainly of clinical trial costs, manufacturing of clinical material, toxicology and other preclinical studies, personnel costs, depreciation, license fees and funding of outside contracted research.

-Clinical trial expenses include expenses associated with clinical research organizations (CRO).
-The invoicing from CROs for services rendered can lag several months.
-We accrue the cost of services rendered in connection with CRO activities based on our estimate of site management, monitoring costs, and project management costs.
-We maintain regular communication with our CROs to gauge the reasonableness of our estimates.
-Differences between actual clinical trial expenses and estimated clinical trial expenses recorded have not been material and are adjusted for in the period in which they become known.
+Clinical trial expenses include expenses associated with clinical research organizations, or CRO, services.
+Contract manufacturing expenses include expenses associated with contract manufacturing organizations, or CMO, services.
+The invoicing from CROs and CMOs for services rendered can lag several months.
+We accrue the cost of services rendered in connection with CRO and CMO activities based on our estimate of costs incurred.
+We maintain regular communication with our CROs and

+CMOs to assess the reasonableness of our estimates.
+Differences between actual expenses and estimated expenses recorded have not been material and are adjusted for in the period in which they become known.